 I first read Emily Brontë’s only novel in my 30s and was surprised to discover that I seemed to be seeing in it something quite different from what my fellow students were finding.

 A police procedural series featuring a male detective sergeant puts brilliant resourceful female characters at the centre of each story.

-Links to seven previous posts of mine (including some here on Medium), intended to give prospective readers an idea what to expect from the newsletter.
+Links to seven previous posts of mine, under the general heading of “book discussion”, intended to give prospective readers an idea what to expect from the newsletter.